SeanShubin/up-to-date/beginning-software-engineering.md

 ### Logical fallacy of "Appeal to Ignorance"

+One common bad habit is to assume we aren't smart enough to solve a problem, so we copy & paste code we don't understand, or use a framework/library we don't understand, figuring the implementers must have known what they were doing.
+Sometimes the implementers were solving a different problem, or sometimes they were wrong, so what this habit does is cause bad code to replicate throughout the code base.
-A correct form of this is to not rely on untested and unproven technologies in production.
+It is ok not rely on untested and unproven technologies in production, but to rely on code you don't even understand is even worse.
-The incorrect form will be arguments that we should not take steps to know more.

 ### Confirmation Bias